ibm-cloud-docs/containers/cs_storage_block.md

     ```
     {: screen}

-4.  {: #app_volume_mount}To mount the PV to your deployment, create a configuration `.yaml` file and specify the PVC that binds the PV.
+4.  {: #block_app_volume_mount}To mount the PV to your deployment, create a configuration `.yaml` file and specify the PVC that binds the PV.

     ```
     apiVersion: apps/v1